 To change from two-wheel drive to four-wheel drive, stop the ATV and push the switch in to the "4WD" position.
-The four-wheel-drive indicator light " \mathbb{H} " comes on.
+Then, the four-wheel-drive indicator "☆" comes on in the multi-function display.

 To change from four-wheel drive to two-wheel drive, stop the ATV and push the switch in to the "2WD" position.